 There’s also a call for other solar-powered technology outside the home including garden lighting and gate openers.
 Understanding how these types of products work and the range available will help you make the right recommendations for your customers.
 These are often simply connected to the device they are powering and don’t need the same certifications and qualifications as solar panels.

-According to Statista, by 2020 the global LED market is expected to reach as high as $78.8 billion.
-North America is expected to have about 25% of that market share.
+By 2024 the global LED market is expected to hit $127.97 billion.
 This is growing year on year, meaning more and more homes are looking for sustainable lighting.
 LEDs simply draw less power than other types of lights.

 For electricians, it’s important to source high-quality lights and educate your customers on the types of lights and bulbs they should be buying ahead of installation, as this will increase longevity and ease of use.
 As well as LED bulbs, look out for smart lighting that can be controlled on a timer, via a mobile phone or through voice commands.
 These can improve the energy efficiency of a property as well as improve accessibility.

 You’ll also have your tools and other equipment close at hand without having to rely on a secure truck.
 By leaving the necessary equipment at the job site, your assets and materials stay safe — plus you’ll save money on fuel as you won’t be driving around a heavily laden truck.